Some of the offers below are no longer available and may be out of date.

 - Two of the top travel rewards credit cards — the Chase Sapphire Preferred and the Chase Sapphire Reserve® — may be getting a revamp in August to align more with cardholders’ post-pandemic lifestyles and travel habits, although Chase hasn’t said exactly what those changes may be.

 - In the early days of the coronavirus pandemic, many card issuers quickly introduced temporary perks that helped cardholders find value in their travel-focused cards, even though they were staying at home.
-But some of those COVID-related benefits, like the Uber Eats Pass Benefit from Amex and gas station and grocery store credits from Chase, are going away soon.
 Here are five pandemic credit card benefits that can save you money before they expire.

 What You Should Know Before Applying for a Credit Card